-Students receive a draft textbook free of charge.
+Plus each student will receive a draft textbook free of charge.
 The textbook is under revision, as new research is integrated.
 Peer-reviewed articles relevant for each topic to be covered in the course.
 The order, content, and assignments presented below are subject to change.